enkidevs/curriculum-pgexercises/sql-new/basic/part-2/ex_control-which-rows-are-retrieved-part-2.md

 ## Exercise

 How can you produce a list of facilities that charge a fee to members, and that fee is less than 1/50th of the monthly maintenance cost?
 Return the facid, facility name, member cost, and monthly maintenance of the facilities in question.

+Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

+### Discuss:
+- How do we specify which fields to use as a filter for our data?
+- How do we specify comparisons on filter fields?